 New Mexico has another offense called "careless driving" that's less serious than reckless driving.
 A motorist can be convicted of the offense for driving "in a careless, inattentive or imprudent manner, without due regard for the width, grade, curves, corners, traffic, weather and road conditions and all other attendant circumstances."

 The difference between reckless and careless driving is a matter of degree, and the dividing line isn't always clear.
 Generally, reckless driving involves the operation of a vehicle that's obviously dangerous, whereas more subtle instances of bad driving might be in the careless driving category.

 Careless driving, like reckless driving, is a misdemeanor.
 Motorists who are convicted of careless driving face up to 90 days in jail and/or a maximum $300 in fines.
 A careless driving conviction will add three points to a motorist's driving record.

-In some states, it’s possible for a person who’s accused of driving under the influence (DUI) to “plea bargain” for a lesser charge.
-When a DUI is plea bargained down to a reckless driving charge, it’s sometimes called a “wet reckless.”
+In some states, it's possible for a person who's accused of driving under the influence (DUI) in New Mexico to "plea bargain" for a lesser charge.
+When a DUI is plea-bargained down to a reckless driving charge, it's sometimes called a "wet reckless."

 The facts of every case are different.
 If you've been arrested for or charged with reckless or careless driving, get in contact with an experienced defense attorney.
 A qualified attorney can explain how the law applies to the facts of your case and help you decide on how best to handle your situation.